 The Bristol Senior Center also hosts clinics for discount medical services.
 On-site services includes podiatry, dental care, immunizations, and blood pressure monitoring.

-For all Bristol seniors, the Center helps connect them to city sponsored coupons and tax relief.
+For all Bristol seniors, the Senior Center helps connect them to city sponsored coupons and tax relief.

 At the Center, a focal point of each day is the 11am-1pm $2.50 senior discount lunch in the dining hall.
 The meals are diverse and tasty.
 The Center’s online menu describes its offerings.

 Another weekly focal point are guests who speak on informative topics.
 Recently, a Care Match America representative spoke about its new website for assisting seniors to find great health care and assisted living communities.
 Also, several weeks ago, a representative of Home Helpers, a home health care agency, spoke about how veteran seniors can obtain VA pensions and afford quality care.

 Do you want to stay updated on Senior Center events?
 Follow the monthly newsletter.

 When you want to go to the Center, it is great to use the Bristol Community Organization (BCO) shuttle.
 For Bristol residents, it is just $50 annually for free rides around town.
 This includes delivery to and daily pick up from the Senior Center.
 For more information, see their link.